rahulkumaran/Mining-Pool-Monitoring-Software/README.md

 So, incase you're pool also exists on that platform and also your pool deals with mining of Litecoins, then you can freely use this software.

-## The development environment required for this project will soon be updated.
+## The development environment required for this project will soon be updated